Last updated on April 25th, 2021

-One of the most important steps in photography is to save photos while travelling.
+One of the most important steps in photography is to save photos while traveling.

 There are a few steps I take to save photos including saving photos online.

 First of all, I capture all my photos taken with my DSLR in RAW format.
 For my underwater photos, I use a GoPro which can only save photos in JPEG at the moment.
 Below I will be discussing how to save RAW files using Dropbox and Lightroom; saving the JPEG files is similar.
 You’ll also need an internet connection while abroad.

 - Use a laptop and download the Dropbox and Adobe Lightroom applications.

 - Import RAW files from SD card into external hard drive using Lightroom.

 - Use the option to convert the RAW files into DNG files (this will help reduce file size).